How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 Baby’s health and well-being

-Your baby’s health is paramount.
-If your baby is unwell, premature, or has any breathing or muscle-tone concerns, prolonged stroller use might not be ideal.
-Your pediatrician can advise on safe limits and whether you should be extra cautious with time spent in an upright seat.
+Your baby’s health comes first.
+If your baby is unwell, was born premature, or has any breathing or muscle-tone concerns, long stroller sessions may not be safe.
+Your pediatrician can advise on limits and whether extra caution is needed with time spent in an upright seat.

 Safety considerations